richeshgupta/MedAssistanceERP/readme.md

     2. Orange - Reversible Change, user can go on if want to
     3. Green - Doen't effect user much
 ----
+### Features
+- Adding Entries of medicines ( purchases )
+- Adding Parties ( To whom we purchased )
+- Adding Employees to DB ( with different level of access)
+    - Levels Of access
+        * Basic * - Only adding Entries of sale and Parties
+        * Intermediate * - Basic + Edit operations
+        * Admin * - Intermediate + Adding Accounts + Deleting Accounts
+- When medicines are about to be exhausted, Alert is issued.
+- Inventory Management
+- Barcode support
+- Auto Backup of all the data ( at the given time )
+- GST return
+- Report generation
+- Chart to see profits and sales intuitively
+- Bill email to customer
+- Profit % calculation while adding entries of medicines
+- Searching Bills
+    * Date Wise
+    * Month Wise
+    * Price Wise
+    * Bill no. Wise
+    * Year wise

+If we have time.
+- Commission Module
+- Everytime Function binded shortcuts should be there.